Fluoridation Products and Fluoride

 How is the addition of fluoride to drinking water regulated to ensure public health?

-NSF/ANSI/CAN 60: Drinking Water Treatment Chemicals - Health Effects is a public health drinking water standard developed by NSF International and the American National Standards Institute (ANSI), first published in 1988.
+NSF/ANSI/CAN 60: Drinking Water Treatment Chemicals - Health Effects is a public health drinking water standard developed by NSF and the American National Standards Institute (ANSI), first published in 1988.
 The U.S. Environmental Protection Agency had requested development of a standard under the Safe Drinking Water Act to establish minimum requirements to control potential adverse human health effects from products used for the treatment, storage and distribution of drinking water.
 As part of the standard development process, input was considered from an NSF-led international consortium including the American Water Works Association, the American Water Works Association Research Foundation, the Association of State Drinking Water Administrators and the Conference of State Health and Environmental Managers.
 Standard requirements include:

 - A full formulation disclosure of each chemical ingredient in a product to allow for a comprehensive evaluation